ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 .. admonition:: Exercise

-   Analyze the way the HR assistant blueprint uses this pattern **multiple dialogue states for multiple intents** Why this pattern used instead of another?
+   Analyze the way the HR assistant blueprint uses this pattern **multiple dialogue states for multiple intents**.
+Why this pattern used instead of another?

 Sometimes a dialogue state handler needs to be aware of the context from a previous state.
 This happens in the **follow-up request pattern**.
 Consider this conversational interaction:

 .. code:: bash

-  User: Turn on the lights.
-  App: Sure.
-Which lights?
-  User: In the kitchen
+    User: Can you tell me about daniel?
+    App: What would you like to know about Daniel Davis?    # get_info_default
+    User: is he married
+    App: Daniel Davis is Single                             # get_info_maritaldesc

 Observe that the first request leaves out some required information — the location of the light to turn on.
 Therefore, in the response, the application must prompt the user for the missing information.
 Most importantly, the app needs to "remember" context from the first request to understand the user's second request, in which the user specifies the information that was missing.